Three Mile Pilot: Reunion

-After years on the backburner writing material intermittently, Three Mile Pilot partnered with indie label Touch and Go Records working toward a new album and played the uber-weekend extravaganza Touch and Go 25th anniversary festival in Chicago in 2006.
+After years on the backburner writing material intermittently, Three Mile Pilot partnered with indie label Touch and Go Records working toward a new album and played the über-weekend extravaganza Touch and Go 25th anniversary festival in Chicago in 2006.
 Following the downsizing of Touch and Go the band moved on and is now partnered with Temporary Residence Limited.
 Pinback and Blackheart have also both moved from Touch and Go Records to Temporary Residence Limited.

 Three Mile Pilot played three sold-out shows at Tim Mays' The Casbah on January 18, 19 and 20, 2009 as part of the venue's 20th anniversary celebration.
 The line-up included Pall Jenkins, Armistead Burwell Smith IV, and Tom Zinser, as well as Kenseth Thibideau (Sleeping People) on keyboards, and Brad Lee (Mr. Tube, Comfortable for You) on bass and guitar.

 The band toured the west coast in July 2009, their first tour in over ten years, and re-released their earlier work as a handmade six CD box set titled Three Mile Pilot: 1991–1999.
 They announced that a new album was nearly finished and that in October 2009, a seven inch with two new songs ("Planets/Grey Clouds") would be available.
 Their latest album entitled The Inevitable Past is the Future Forgotten was released on September 28, 2010, to much critical acclaim.
 This was their first album in over a decade.